Deduplicate Across Salesforce Leads and Contacts

 What happens to field data if I don’t create custom rules?

 There is no need to create rules for every field in your CRM - Insycle automatically handles fields without specific rules using a "fill in the blanks" approach.
 When the master record has empty fields, Insycle copies values from the most recently updated record in the duplicate group where that data exists.
 For example, if the master record's Industry field is empty, but another record in the duplicate group has an Industry value, that value will automatically be copied to the master record.
 This means you only need to create custom retention rules for the handful of fields that require special handling rather than setting up rules for all your fields.
+To override this, disable the Blank Fields autofill setting on the Method tab.

 Preview Merge Changes in CSV Report

-Under Step 5, click the Review button and select Preview mode.
+Under Step 4, click the Review button and select Preview mode.

 Insycle will generate a preview CSV and send it to your email.
 Open the CSV file from your email in a spreadsheet application and review the data.